oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 It is often useful to index the same field in different ways for different purposes.
 Text fields are searchable by default, but by default are not available for aggregations, sorting, unless multi-field mapping is in place.
 There is another option for enabling sorting for text fields, which is the [`fielddata` mapping parameter](https://www.elastic.co/guide/en/elasticsearch/reference/current/text.html#fielddata-mapping-param), which will not be covered in this tutorial, as it is discouraged in the Elasticsearch documentation, because of high memory consumption.

+Elasticsearch command line index API

-## Key Components in JHipster with Spring Data Elasticsearch
+## Key components in the Reactive Spring Data Elasticsearch

 As mentioned before, the Blog application is a reactive application, and that was defined in the JDL file with `reactive true` in the `gateway` and `blog` application config.
 That also signals JHipster generators to include the reactive Elasticsearch dependencies in  the `blog` microservice.
 Two of key components that enable the Elasticsearch reactive integration are the `ReactiveElasticsearchClient` and the `ReactiveElasticsearchOperations`.
-A client es required to connect to an Elasticsarch cluster or node, and an operations abstracts the execution of CRUD and query commands.
+A client es required to connect to an Elasticsearch cluster or node, and an operations abstracts the execution of CRUD and query commands.
 The third component is the entity `ReactiveElasticsearchRepository`, which provide domain specific search methods.
 Let's briefly describe each of these components.

 {% img blog/spring-data-elasticsearch/spring-data-collaboration.png alt:"Spring Data Collaboration" width:"600" %}{: .center-image }

-### ReactiveElasticsearchClient

-The `ReactiveElasticsearchClient` is a non official driver based on WebClient.
-It uses the request/response objects provided by the Elasticsearch core project.
-Calls are directly operated on the reactive stack, not wrapping async (thread pool bound) responses into reactive types.
+_The reactive client_<br>

-In this example, the reactive client is initialized from  the `ReactiveElasticsearchRestClientProperties`, populated from `spring.data.elasticsearch.client.reactive.*` properties.
-You can verify the property `spring.data.elasticsearch.client.reactive.endpoints` is set for the `blog` service in the `docker-compose.yml` file.
+The `ReactiveElasticsearchClient` is based on WebClient and calls are directly operated on the reactive stack.
+In this example, the reactive client is initialized from `spring.data.elasticsearch.client.reactive.*` properties.
+You can verify the Elasticsearch endpoints are set in the `docker-compose.yml` file for the `blog` service.

 ```yml
 blog: